jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Possible values**: `'linear'` or `'swing'`.

 **Description**: This property is just an extension of jQuery's easing property for animations.
 Please visit the [DEMO] to see the difference between `'linear'` and `'swing'`.
 The default value of this property is `'linear'`.

+Please visit the [demo page](http://jaredchua.com/jslider/wiki/demos/easing.html) to see this property in action.